ZiyaoWang-9/DataScienceProject/README.md

 # Data_Science_Project
-The folder named "rule-based-system" contains the code for the rule-based system, while the folder named "rule-based-system-interface" contains the code for the user interface.
+## Category
+- rule-based-system   --The code of Rule-based system
+- rule-based-system-interface  -- The code of user interface